Site icon Breakroom Buddha

 This is one of the easiest things you can do!
 If you’ve already identified roles that you want to pursue, then list them all under the “Job Titles” section.
 If you have no clue what roles you want to pursue, then spend some time figuring it out.
 I don’t advise you to turn this feature on until you know what roles you want to pursue.

 Aside from “Job Title,” you also can choose: Your preferred “Workplaces”, “Job Locations”, “Start Date”, and “Job Types.”
-Check out an example of how you can set up your open to work section below:
+Check out an example of how you can set up your open-to-work section below:

 Turn on the #opentowork feature for recruiters only now!